4dn-dcic/docker-bwa-mem/README.md

 ```

 ## Resources tools
 Major software tools used inside the docker container are downloaded by the script `downloads.sh`.
 This script also creates a symlink to a version-independent folder for each software tool.
-In order to build an updated docker image with a new version of the tools, `Dockerfile` doesn't need to be modified, unless the new tool requires a specific APT tool that need to be downloaded.
+In order to build an updated docker image with a new version of the tools, ideally only `downloads.sh` should be modified, but not `Dockerfile`, unless the new tool requires a specific APT tool that need to be downloaded.
 The `downloads.sh` file also contains comment lines that specifies the name and version of individual software tools.